JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-images-resources.md

 The resource is selected depending on a screen density defined in the system.

 Different types of qualifiers can be applied together.
-For example, "drawable-en-rUS-mdpi-dark" is an image for the English language in the United States region suitable for 160 DPI screens in the dark theme.
+For example, "drawable-en-rUS-mdpi-dark" is an image for the English language in the United States region, suitable for 160 DPI screens in the dark theme.

 If a resource with the requested qualifier doesn't exist, a default resource without a qualifier is used instead.

 ## Resource usage

 After importing a project, a special `Res` class that provides access to resources is generated.
-To force run the `Res` class generation, you can run the "generateComposeResClass" Gradle task.
+To force run the `Res` class generation, use the `generateComposeResClass` Gradle task.

 ### Images